DoctorBud/raspberrypi-node/README.md

 ## raspberrypi-node - RaspberryPi, NodeJS, Websockets and More

-This repo is a log of my experiments, examples, and homework attempts for a Software Engineering class I am assisting at University of Oregon.
-The class goal is to explore and implement different distributed system and software engineering principles by using RaspberryPi nodes as the primary computing engines.
+This repo contains a NodeJS application (`discover-ws-http-example`) that is designed to act as a server to be installed on small devices such as RaspberryPi, as well as being able to run on any Unix-based system capable of NodeJS.
+This work was originally intended for a Software Engineering class I assisted at University of Oregon.
+The class goal was to explore and implement different distributed system and software engineering principles by using RaspberryPi nodes as the primary computing engines.

-The basic class will involve small teams of students solving various problems by assembling a network of Raspberry Pis, each of which will run a NodeJS server.
-The rPis will perform tasks, update their displays, and communicate with each other to implement distributed algorithms.
+The basic class involves small teams of students solving various problems by assembling a network of Raspberry Pis, each of which runs a NodeJS server.
+The rPis perform tasks, update their displays, and communicate with each other to implement distributed algorithms.

+### Components

+- discover-ws-http-example - This is the basic nodeJS application skeleton that is to be extended and adapted.
+- pitft-pygame - Unrelated to the above, this is an example of how to use a RaspberryPi equipped with a PiTFT LCD (from Adafruit) to display and receive touch events.
+I could not find a suitable NodeJS equivalent.

+### Features of discover-ws-http-example

+The application provided here is a skeleton of a full application, with only enough code to handle the following:

+- Serving up a UI and REST API over HTTP
+- Providing an AngularJS-based UI that can identify a node, its services, and its neighbors.
+- Providing a simple discovery mechanism so that other nodes running this same stack can detect eah other.
+- Provides a WebSocket channel to support the UI.
+This is primarily to allow debugging and bidirectional communication between an rPi node and its WebUI.
+WebSockets are not used for inter-pi communication at this time.
+- Simple examples of service invocation and background tasking.

 ### Quickstart Guide

 #### Mac/Linux

 ```
-cd rpi/hw1/
+cd raspberrypi-node/discover-ws-http-example/
 npm install
 node server.js
 ```